jktrn/astro-erudite/README.md

 <div align="center">

-## astro-erudite
+## Astronomeer

 ![Stargazers]
 [![License]](LICENSE)

 </div>

-astro-erudite is an opinionated, unstyled static blogging template built with [Astro](https://astro.build/), [Tailwind](https://tailwindcss.com/), and [shadcn/ui](https://ui.shadcn.com/).
+Astronomeer is a non-minimal, blazingly fast, lightweight and gorgeous magazine-like theme built with [Astro](https://astro.build/), [Tailwind](https://tailwindcss.com/), and [shadcn/ui](https://ui.shadcn.com/).
 Extraordinarily loosely based off the [Astro Micro](https://astro-micro.vercel.app/) theme by [trevortylerlee](https://github.com/trevortylerlee).

 | ![Preview 1](/public/static/preview-1.png) | ![Preview 2](/public/static/preview-2.png) |
 | ------------------------------------------ | ------------------------------------------ |
 | ![Preview 3](/public/static/preview-3.png) | ![Preview 4](/public/static/preview-4.png) |

 > [!NOTE]
-> To learn more about why this template exists, read [The State of Static Blogs in 2024](https://astro-erudite.vercel.app/blog/the-state-of-static-blogs), where I share my take on what constitutes a great blogging template and my goals while developing this one.
+> To learn more about why this template exists, read [The State of Static Blogs in 2024](https://astronomeer.vercel.app/blog/the-state-of-static-blogs), where I share my take on what constitutes a great blogging template and my goals while developing this one.

 ---

 ## Community examples

 Below are some fantastic examples of websites based on this template.
-If you wish to add your site to this list, open a [pull request](https://github.com/jktrn/astro-erudite/pulls)!
+If you wish to add your site to this list, open a [pull request](https://github.com/jktrn/astronomeer/pulls)!

 | Site | Author | Tags | Source |
 |-|-|-|-|